Who we are

 Safer Mid Canterbury is the largest locally-driven provider of community services in the Ashburton District.
 We are a non-profit organisation that has been operating as a charitable trust for more than 25 years, providing free and confidential services that focus on a healthier, stronger and safer community for all.

-Safer Mid Canterbury has grown steadily since its inception in 1994 and we employ a wide range of staff across many different programme areas.
-We also have a team of dedicated volunteers supporting these programmes, alongside extensive community support, and engagement with other agencies and providers across the district.
-Safer Mid Canterbury is the largest locally-driven provider of community services in the Ashburton District.
+Since its inception in 1994, Safer Mid Canterbury has progressively grown and now employs diverse kaimahi across many programme areas.
+We also have volunteers supporting these programmes; extensive community support; and engagement with other agencies and providers across the district.
+Safer Mid Canterbury is the largest locally-driven provider of community services in the Ashburton district.

-We also employ staff on behalf of other small, non-profit organisations including the Mid Canterbury Newcomers Network, Hype Youth Health Centre, and Neighbourhood Support.
-Staff of these organisations report to their respective Trusts at a governance level, and Safer Mid Canterbury handles their day-today management and employment.
-This relationship saves small organisations from having to become employers; provides staff with the support and direction of a larger organisation with robust policies and procedures; and saves on administration overheads.
+Safer Mid Canterbury also employs staff on behalf of other small, non-profit organisations.
+Kaimahi for these organisations report to their respective Trusts at a governance level, and Safer Mid Canterbury handles the day-to-day management and employment of staff.
+The structure of this relationship saves small organisations from having to become employers; provides staff with the support and direction of a larger organisation with robust policies and procedures; and saves on administration overheads.

 Safe Communities Chair

 Liz was appointed as the Chair of Safe Communities, following her appointment to the Board as Ashburton District Council’s representative in September 2017.
 Liz is the Deputy Mayor of Ashburton and was previously the chairperson of the Methven Community Board.
 She was chair for six of her nine years on the Community Board.

 Safer Mid Canterbury Chair